GSA/piv-guides/_userconfig/index.md

 collection: userconfig
 ---

-PIV User Guides are designed to help end users successfully understand and leverage their PIV card to access federal systems and facilities.
-These guides will be created as relevant topics are identified.
+PIV User Guides are to help users successfully understand and leverage their PIV credential to access federal systems and facilities.
+These guides are intended to be non-technical and include instructions that an agency can leverage in customer service procedures or as online resources by linking directly.

-User guides may cover the following topics:
+We are gathering user guides and invite you to contribute.

+Examples of user guide topics:

-* How do I enable Firefox to allow the use of PIV/CAC?
+* How do I enable Firefox to allow the use of PIV?
-* How do I enable Internet Explorer to allow the use of PIV/CAC?
+* How do I enable Chrome to allow the use of PIV?
-* How do I enable Chrome to allow the use of PIV/CAC?
+* How do I send my certificates to a user in another agency to allow encrypting documents or emails to me?

-To help contribute to this effort, please follow 'Submit Issues Here' link at the top right to access the GitHub page for this site and provide any feedback.
+* Common errors and easy self fix options

+You can [contribute]({{ site.baseurl }}/contribute/) to this effort or open an [Issue]({{site.github.repository_url}}/issues) to discuss a need you may have for a guide.